-Rotavirus is a viral infection that can cause symptoms of being sick (vomiting) and diarrhoea.
+Rotavirus is a viral infection that causes symptoms of being sick (vomiting) and diarrhoea.
 In most cases the infection clears within a few days, but sometimes takes longer.
 The main risk is a lack of fluid in the body (dehydration) and so the main treatment is to give your child lots to drink.
 In the western world it usually does not cause any major problems, but in the developing world it is still a major cause of childhood death.

 What is rotavirus?

 Rotavirus is a viral infection that can cause gastroenteritis.
-Gastroenteritis is an infection of the gut (intestines) which usually causes symptoms of being sick (vomiting) and diarrhoea.
+Gastroenteritis is an infection of the gut (intestines) which causes symptoms of being sick (vomiting) and diarrhoea.
 It usually also causes a fever.

 How is rotavirus spread?